≡ Menu

 As far as guard dogs go…

-The Cardigan Welsh Corgi really does have the perfect mix of pet and working dog in its blood, and will make a great family member that will always, always, always be ecstatic to see you when you arrive home… he’s just quite likely to let your neighbors know your home, as well.
+The Cardigan Welsh Corgi does have the perfect mix of pet and working dog in its blood and will make a great family member that will always, always, always be ecstatic to see you when you arrive home… he’s just quite likely to let your neighbors know your home, as well.

-Is health an issue in such an old breed do Cardigan Welch Corgi’s suffer from a lot of health problems?
+Is health an issue in such an old breed?
+Do Cardigan Welch Corgis suffer from a lot of health problems?

 As a general rule…

-Which brings us to…
+This brings us to…

 This is why…